I know an LGBTQ+ Survivor

 It is important to remember that sexual assault can happen to all people, no matter their age, gender, class, national origin, or sexual orientation.
 Sexual assault happens regardless of identity characteristics.
-Because sexual assault affects everyone, it must be everyone's issue.
+Sexual assault affects everyone, so it must be everyone's issue.

 Sexual assault can happen to anyone regardless of their race, class, age, appearance, or sexual orientation.
-Lesbians, gay men, bisexuals, and transgender people are subject to the same spectrum of sexual violence as the general population.
-In general, situations of sexual assault that involve LGBTQ people are very similar to those that heterosexuals experience.
-According to research, LGBTQ people are at approximately the same risk as heterosexuals of being sexually assaulted by someone they know.
+Lesbians, gay men, bisexuals, transgender and more are subject to the same spectrum of sexual violence as the general population.
+Approximately 1 in 8 lesbian women and nearly half of bisexual men have experienced sexual violence in their lifetime.

-No. As part of the oppression that LGBTQ people have faced for their sexual orientation and/or gender identification, their sexual activities have sometimes been criminalized.
-LGBTQ people are often identified as outsiders, and sexual deviates, and are scapegoated as perpetrators of sexual violence.
+No. As part of the oppression that LGBTQ+ people have face for their sexual orientation an/or gender identification, their sexual activities have sometimes been criminalized.
+LGBTQ+ people are often identified as outsiders and sexual deviants, and are scapegoated as perpetrators of sexual violence.
 However, in the vast majority of cases, perpetrators are heterosexual men.
-Another common myth about LGBTQ people is that they molest children.
-This is also untrue; in fact several studies of sexual abuse perpetrators concluded that heterosexual adults are more likely to be a threat to children than LGBTQ adults are.
-The research points to there being no significant relationship between an LGBTQ lifestyle and child molestation.
+Another common myth about LGBTQ+ people is that they molest children more often than heterosexual people.
+This is also untrue; in fact several studies of sexual abuse perpetrators concluded that heterosexual adults are more likely to be a threat to children than LGBTQ+ adults are.
+The research points to there being no significant relationship between an LGBTQ+ lifestyle and child molestation.

-Homophobia in our culture puts LGBTQ people at greater risk for sexual assault by strangers.
-It is common for perpetrators to use sexual violence as a way to punish and humiliate someone for being LGBTQ.
-A common example of this is when individuals who think they can "change" a woman’s sexual orientation specifically target lesbians and bisexual women for sexual assault.
+Yes, homophobia in our culture put LGBTQ+ people at greater risk for sexual assault by strangers.
+It is common for perpetrators to use sexual violence as a way to punish and humiliate someone for being LGBTQ+.
+A common example of this is when individuals who think they can "change" a person's sexual orientation specifically target lesbians and bisexual women for sexual assault.